mk12/sicp/notes/text.md

 - Data abstraction lets use write specify programs that work independently of the chosen representation for data objects.
 - We erect abstraction barriers to control complexity.
-- This still isn't powerful enough---it doesn't always make sense to speak of the "underlying representation".
+- This still isn't powerful enough -- it doesn't always make sense to speak of the "underlying representation".
 - We might want to deal with multiple representations.
 - For example, complex numbers can be represented in rectangular form or in polar form.
 - We need abstraction barriers that isolate representation from use _and_ others that isolate design choices.